geocomPP/sdv/chapter.md

 R is a free and open source computer program that runs on all major operating systems.
-It relies primarily on the *command line* for data
-input: instead of interacting with the program by clicking on different parts of the screen, so users enter commands via the keyboard.
-This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing, yet the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
+It relies primarily on the *command line* for data input.
+This means that instead of interacting with the program by clicking on different parts of the screen, users type commands.
+This will seem a little daunting at first but the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
 283), developer of the popular Geographical Information System (GIS) QGIS:

 > With the advent of “modern” GIS software, most people want to point
 > and click their way through life.
 That’s good, but there is a